-Use of estimates

-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses or expenditures during the reporting period.
+Use of Estimates - The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses or expenditures during the reporting period.
 Actual results could differ from those estimates.

-Deposits and investments

-All deposits of Centralina are made in board-designated official depositories and are secured as required by state law [G.S.
+Deposits and Investments - All deposits of Centralina are made in board-designated official depositories and are secured as required by state law [G.S.
 159-31].
 Centralina may designate, as an official depository, any bank or savings association whose principal office is located in North Carolina.
-Also, Centralina may establish time deposit accounts such as NOW and SuperNOW accounts, money market accounts, and certificates of deposit.
+Also, Centralina may establish time deposit accounts such as NOW and Super NOW accounts, money market accounts, and certificates of deposit.